Law Offices of Osas Iyamu, LLC.

 According to the President’s proposal, the immigration bill/legislation will;

-1. Strengthen border security and Improve infrastructures at ports of entry, increase investment in foreign visitor processing, and use of technologies that help to secure the land and maritime borders of the United States.
+1. Strengthen border security and improve infrastructures at ports of entry.
+Increase investment in foreign visitor processing and technologies to secure U.S. land and maritime borders.

 2. Combat transnational crime by creating new criminal penalties dedicated to combating criminal organizations that traffic in drugs, weapons, money, and human smuggling.
 It should expand the scope of current law to allow forfeiture of these organizations’ criminal tools and profits.

-3. Improve partnerships with border communities and law enforcement by establishing border community liaisons along the Southern and Northern borders to improve communication and collaboration with border communities, boost funding to tribal government partners to reduce illegal activity on tribal lands, and improve immigration officers’ training on civil rights and civil liberties.
+3. Improve partnerships with border communities and law enforcement by establishing liaisons along the Southern and Northern borders.
+Boost funding to tribal government partners and improve immigration officers’ training on civil rights and civil liberties.

-4. Crackdown on criminal networks engaging in passport and visa fraud and human smuggling by creating tough criminal penalties for trafficking in passports and immigration documents and schemes to defraud, including notario fraud.
+4. Crackdown on criminal networks engaging in passport and visa fraud and human smuggling by creating tough criminal penalties.
+These penalties will target trafficking in passports, immigration documents, and schemes to defraud, including notario fraud.

 5. Deport Criminals by expanding smart enforcement efforts that target convicted criminals in federal or state correctional facilities, allowing for their removal from the United States at the end of their sentences.
 At the same time, protect those with a credible fear of returning to their home countries.

-6. Create an administrative removal process for non-Immigrants who overstay their visas and have been determined to be threats to national security and public safety.
+6. Create an administrative removal process for non-immigrants who overstay their visas.
+This process applies to those determined to be threats to national security and public safety.

 7. Improve the US immigration courts system by increasing the number of immigration judges and their staff, training of court personnel, improve access to legal information for immigrants, and improve overall court efficiency.
 Expand alternatives to immigration detention and reduce overall detention costs.
 Provide greater protections for those least able to represent themselves.